enricovalleri-01/ECB-monetary-surprises-extraction-llm-/README.md

    GEMINI_API_KEY = 'your_api_key_here'
    ```
 4. Run `ECB_Pipeline_MASTER.ipynb` to process meetings and generate surprises — the pipeline saves checkpoint files after each meeting and resumes automatically if interrupted
-5. Run `ECB_LocalProjections.ipynb` for the econometric analysis
+5. Run `ECB_LocalProjections.ipynb` for the econometric analysis (baseline results, robustness checks, and the KS/Mann-Whitney break tests)

 ---